 Ready-mix concrete is preferred over concrete mixing site because the mixture has high precision and minimizes confusion at the workplace for preparing concrete.

-Ready-mix concrete can be used for buildings, roadways, walls and more.
+This concrete can be used for buildings, roadways, walls and more.

 This requires special trucks called volumetric mobile mixers, they carry concrete material and water that will be mixed at the construction site.

-Decorative concrete can undergo several processes, such as coloring, molding, polishing, etching and decorative topping
+Decorative concrete can undergo several processes, such as coloring, molding, polishing, etching and decorative topping.

 For example, swimming pools and floors can make great use of decorative concrete.